Global Conflict Resolution

 I’m always happy to connect—feel free to reach out for research discussions or other questions.

-If we’re attending the same conference, I’d be glad to meet and chat in person.
+You can schedule a Zoom chat or, if we’re attending the same conference, I’d be glad to meet and chat in person.

-Upcoming in Nov, 2025: Peace Science Society (International) Annual Conference, Orlando, FL
+Upcoming in Nov 2025: Peace Science Society (International) Annual Conference, Orlando, FL

 Independent Instructor